Division/cppeng/readme.md

 3) binary data as described in JSON

 Export script allows to skip geometry and keep `Maya` reference node IDs during export - to use `Maya` as a basic level editor.
-Also it's possible to export skinning mesh model as `mesh + joint data only` or `joint animations only`.
+Also it's possible to export skinning mesh model as `mesh + joints only` or `joint animations only`.

 Supported Platforms
 =============
 The engine doesn't contain platform specific code.
 Currently supported platforms is Mac OS and partial support for WebGL2 via emscripten (no shadows support in emscripten build).
-Windows support is easy to add, need setup cmake for it.
+Windows support is easy to add, need to setup cmake for it.

 TODO
 =============

-* Layers for objects, lights/projectors and cameras
 * scene spatial partitioning
 * improve light tiles assignment (with compute shaders or at least split into multiple CPU threads)
 * Decouple material and object params (e.g. skinning matrices)
 * Flare billboard for lights
+* use 4x3 matrices when possible
 * sort render queues
 * OpenGL state cache
 * Bloom